How Much Does Good User Interface Design Matter?

 It’s critical to consider what the user (possibly a customer) wants and needs when building a website.
 In fact, UX design is focused entirely on predicting what the customer sees as a great experience.
 It only makes sense that a good UI design aligns with this approach.
 Except that with UI, the focus needs to be slightly different.
 UX is about understanding the customer’s journey.
 The UI, on the other hand, is about supporting the customer’s journey, helping them along their path to perform their UX defined goals.

-In other words, UI should be designed with the end user’s goals in mind.
+In other words, UI design should be designed with the end user’s goals in mind.
 For example, the users that land on your site are at multiple points in the customer journey.
 For some, it could be their first experience with your brand, while others have done their research and visited your website plenty of times.

 It Turns Visitors into Customers

-For UI design to have a positive impact, it constantly needs to be reevaluated.
+For user interface design to have a positive impact, it constantly needs to be reevaluated.
 For example, the surge in mobile usage — 75% of adults own and use a smartphone regularly, and mobile saturation is only expected to keep growing.
 Smartphone technology is constantly evolving and this means changing expectations in how people want to interact with their devices.

 For example, we can look at how last year we saw more and more sites going with hidden navigation as users became tired of clunky navigation bars crowding out their mobile screens, or how card design became popular because it made content consumption on mobile devices so much easier.